 If you’d like to consider some other options, Your Friend in Reykjavik has a few equally divine destinations where you can enjoy hot springs and geothermal spas.

-Five options to the Blue Lagoon
+Five options instead of the Blue Lagoon

 From natural hot springs to man-made geothermal spas, you can find the soak and steam spot to suit you on your Iceland trip.
 And what’s even better, most of these are almost half the price of Blue Lagoon, if not free!
+Please check our blog on the best hot springs in Iceland if you want more options.

-Just 45 km from Reykjavik is Steam Valley, or Reykjadalur.
+Just 45 km from Reykjavik is Steam Valley or Reykjadalur.
 It can be a bit of a hike to get to the warm waters running through the valley, but what a perfect way to relax after a walk than soaking your feet, or body, in naturally heated flowing waters!
-Because this is truly “all natural”, you’ll want to check the temperature before plunging in.
+Because this is truly “all-natural”, you’ll want to check the temperature before plunging in.
 There aren’t really any facilities for changing in by the waters and mud pools, so you should pack a bag.
 But it is free, so that’s a bonus!

-The name may be kind of misleading as it has become much more popular lately.
+The name may be misleading as it has become much more popular lately.
 Especially since it’s a great stop if you’re planning a Golden Circle trip.
 Still, Secret Lagoon usually isn’t as busy as Blue Lagoon, and there are paths to walk around the hot springs that heat the lagoon.
 Built in 1891, it is Iceland’s oldest swimming pool, so you get to relax as you absorb part of the island’s history!
 And keep a lookout for the geyser that adds a little extra magic to the ethereal surroundings.

 Myvatn Nature Baths